BartlomiejKomendera/IssueTracker/README.md

 # IssueTracker
- Personal project consisting of a backend written in Java / Spring that serves the purpose of reposrting and tracking business issues.
+ Personal project consisting of a backend written in Java / Spring that serves the purpose of reporting and tracking business issues.